HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Transmission spectroscopy results

 \subsection{HD189733\,b}

-We obtained three visits that sample almost all the planetary transit (visits 1, 2, and 3 in Fig.\,\ref{Fig: He LC plot 1}).
-The planetary trace does not overlap with the telluric lines (Fig.\,\ref{Fig: Comparison MO plot 1}), but the out-of-transit baseline (visit 4 in Fig.\,\ref{Fig: He LC plot 1}) is more than one month apart from the in-transit visits.
-The \he\ stellar line shows some variability that prevents us from computing the planetary TS.
-Fortunately, two spectra from P4 observations were taken just a few days after visit 1.
-We computed the residual map and TS shown in Fig.\,\ref{Fig: TS plot 2} using those two P4 spectra as out-of-transit and only visit 1 as in-transit.
-We masked some strong telluric residuals.
-The TS show a significant absorption feature at the \ion{He}{i} triplet position (0.41$\pm$0.08\,\%).
+We obtained three in-transit visits that sample almost all the planetary transit (visits 1, 2, and 3 in Fig.\,\ref{Fig: He LC plot 1}).
+The planetary trace does not overlap with the telluric lines (Fig.\,\ref{Fig: Visits plot 1}).
+The only observations planned as out-of-transit baseline (visit 4 in Fig.\,\ref{Fig: He LC plot 1}) are more than one month apart from the in-transit visits and the resulting TS is dominated by \he\ stellar line variability and without planetary absorption (see Fig.\,\ref{Fig: Visits plot 1}).
+Fortunately, we took two spectra as P4 observations just a few days after visit 1 (those are the two spectra at phase $\sim$ $-$0.4 colored in blue, and included as visit 1 in Figure\,\ref{Fig: He LC plot 1}).
+We found that the MasterOut from visit 4 and from these two P4 spectra have a $\sim$1\,\% discrepancy at the He stellar line.
+This difference is similar in magnitude to the planetary signal reported in the literature.
+We computed the residual map and TS shown in Fig.\,\ref{Fig: TS plot 2} using those two originally P4 spectra as out-of-transit and only visit 1 as in-transit.
+We masked some strong telluric residuals as well.
+The TS show a significant absorption feature at the \ion{He}{i} triplet position (0.45$\pm$0.08\,\%).
 However, we emphasize that there are other features in the TS of the same amplitude.